eethomp/eethomp.github.io/_posts/2020-02-01-Babel-problems-in-rails.md

 yarn install --check files
 bundle exec rails s -p3000
 ```
-Not elegant but I was able to contimue working.
+Not elegant but I was able to continue working.